Dutch people: Genetics

 The largest patterns of human genetic variation within the Netherlands show strong correlations with geography and distinguish between: (1) North and South; (2) East and West; and (3) the middle-band and the rest of the country.
 The distribution of gene variants for eye colour, metabolism, brain processes, body height and immune system show differences between these regions that reflect evolutionary selection pressures.

 The largest genetic differences within the Netherlands are observed between the North and the South (with the three major rivers – Rijn, Waal, Maas – as a border), with the Randstad showing a mixture of these two ancestral backgrounds.
 The European North-South cline correlates highly with this Dutch North-South cline and shows several other similarities, such as a correlation with height (with the North being taller on average), blue/brown eye colour (with the North having more blue eyes), and genome-wide homozygosity (with the North having lower homozygosity levels).
 The correlation with genome-wide homozygosity likely reflects the serial founder effect that was initiated with the ancient successive out-of-Africa migrations.
 This does not necessarily mean that these events (north-ward migration and evolutionary selection pressures) took place within the borders of the Netherlands; it could also be that Southern Europeans have migrated more to the South of the Netherlands, and/or Northern Europeans more to the Northern parts.

 The north–south differences were likely maintained by the relatively strong segregation of the Catholic South and the Protestant North during the last centuries.
 During the last 50 years or so there was a large increase of non-religious individuals in the Netherlands.
 Their spouses are more likely to come from a different genetic background than those of religious individuals, causing non-religious individuals to show lower levels of genome-wide homozygosity than Catholics or Protestants.

+Height

+The Dutch are the tallest people in the world, by nationality, with an average height of 1.81 m for men and 1.67 m for women in 2009.
+The average height of young men in the Netherlands increased from 5 feet, 4 inches to approximately 6 feet between the 1850s until the early 2000s.

+The rapid increase in height is attributed partly to natural selection and partly to environmental factors.
+Natural or sexual selection appears to play a role, with taller men having more children.
+The role of evolution is disputed, however.

+In the 21st century, average height in the Netherlands has started to decrease.
+This trend is partly due to immigration, but is also present in "people without a migration background".